Hi, I'm Angela Daniel, Doula

 Our first labor in 2009 was long and challenging and due to our journey when I decided to become a doula training and support were very important to me.
 I sought out an apprenticeship to gain a variety of experience before attending births on my own.
-I chose to certify with the Doulas of North America (DONA) and have continued to increase my education and credentials throughout my career.
+I chose to certify DONA International and have continued to increase my education and credentials throughout my career.

 Prior to transitioning my work to birth and postpartum support I worked in the field of social work.
 It is with the heart of a social worker and researcher that I entered this new pathway of life.
 I seek to remain up-to-date on current practices and evidence-based care.
 I attend workshops and conferences to continue to enhance my skills and practice these new skills not just with my clients, but as a part of the classes I teach.
 I serve on local coalitions and committees to continue to work on improving support and tools available to women and families.
 Labor and birth is about so much more than physically having a baby.